Simple and Practical Mental Health

 Vaquerizo-Serrano J, Salazar De Pablo G, Singh J, Santosh P. Catatonia in autism spectrum disorders: A systematic review and meta-analysis.
 Eur Psychiatry.
 2021 Dec 15;65(1):e4. doi: 10.1192/j.eurpsy.2021.2259.
 PMID: 34906264; PMCID: PMC8792870.

-Copyright © 2023, Simple and Practical Medical Education, LLC.
+Copyright © 2023 to 2025, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.